windwalker553/ascii-image-converter-go-cpp/README.md

-# ascii-image-converter-go-cpp
+# cyber-terminal-art-converter
-# ASCII Image Converter (Go & C++)
+# Cyber Terminal Art Image Converter (Go & C++)

-A high-performance image-to-ASCII converter with a Go-based HTTP server and a powerful C++ processing core using OpenCV.
+Image-to-terminal-art converter with a Go-based HTTP server and a powerful C++ processing core using OpenCV.
+!Image not in terminal, saved in file!

 ## 🛠 Tech Stack
 - **Backend:** Go (Golang)